When you're out on a camping trip, there are some things you just can't do without. One of these is an effective lighting solution for your campsite.

 2. An inbuilt solar powered battery – solar panel either built into the light or connected via a cable

 3. A cable to a power source such as battery or electricity

 While lighting under option 3 (cable to power source) might generally provide better light, the positioning of the lights from the power source will be limited to the cable length, and the cabling will take up valuable packing space.
 Options 1 and 2 above are therefore preferred over those involving disposable batteries or cables to a separate power source.

 Probably the least desirable on a number of levels are these large lanterns.
 They can be quite bulky and heavy and can take up unnecessary space in the car.
 They can provide good lighting for activities such as dining, games and cooking, but they tend to be costly to run because of the larger size and number of batteries required to run them.

-Some lanterns are sold with rechargeable battery packs but, regardless of the battery type, there are in our opinion (and we are happy to stand corrected by any battery powered lantern lovers out there) lighter and more compact alternatives for general ambient and task lighting as mentioned above.
+You can find some rechargeable LED lanterns that come with battery packs but, regardless of the battery type, there are in our opinion (and we are happy to stand corrected by any battery powered lantern lovers out there) lighter and more compact alternatives for general ambient and task lighting as mentioned above.